Bhagavad Gita Chapter 2 Verse 33 Meaning

 What is the main idea of Bhagavad Gita 2.33?

+The Gita addresses detachment with characteristic directness here.
 But if you will not fight this righteous war, then having abandoned your own duty and reputation, you will incur sin.
-This verse emphasizes soul with clarity and purpose.
+Within the broader arc of Chapter 2, this verse builds on Krishna's systematic exposition of equanimity.
+The verse...

 How can I apply Bhagavad Gita 2.33 in daily life?